eclipse-openj9/openj9-docs/docs/gc_vgclog_intro.md

 | gc increment | `<gc-start>`, `<gc-end>`      | 1 or more gc increments make up a gc cycle                      |
 | gc operation | `<gc-op>`                     | 1 or more gc operations make up a gc increment.
 Examples of a gc operation include mark, sweep, scavenge.|

-**Note:** Gc operations are the smallest increment In vgc log.
+**Note:** Gc operations are the smallest fragment in a vgc log.
 All details of a gc operation are logged using a single tag rather than a start and end tag.

 ### Example: STW cycle